Kings of Paleolithic and Neolithic in History of China

 This boy had a human’s face, but also had two horns; he could talk and walk within a week after his birth.
 When he was 5 years old, he was capable of planting plenty of crops.
 This intelligent boy was the future Flame Emperor (Yan Di).

 Years later, Fu Bao and her husband were promenading in the evening when they came into a big thunder.
 A streak of shining light circled the Big Dipper and then rushed towards them, later this light melted into Fu Bao’s belly.

 After 25 months of pregnancy, another special baby boy came into the world.
 He was super smart and handsome and was able to talk immediately after he was born; his toes looked like dragon’s and his head could rotate to 360 degrees.
 This magical boy was the future Yellow Emperor (Huang Di).

-Fu Bao’s two mysteriously born boys became kings of two powerful clans in the history of China; their tribes are widely respected as origin of Chinese culture.
+Fu Bao’s two mysteriously born boys became kings of two powerful clans in the history of China; their tribes are widely respected as the origin of Chinese culture.
 Till now, Chinese people still claim themselves the decedent of Yan and Huang.